-- You will collect CO2 from the yeast by displacing water trapped in an inverted graduated cylinder, as shown in Figure 1, below.
-Here is how to set it up:
+You will be collecting carbon dioxide from the yeast by displacing water trapped in an inverted graduated cylinder.
+Here's how to set it up:

-- Dissolve 1 tablespoon (Tbsp.) of sugar in 1 cup of warm water (110°F–115°F).
-When the sugar is fully dissolved, add 2 teaspoons (tsp.) of yeast (this is about the same amount as 1 packet of yeast), mix and pour into the appropriate bottle.
+- Dissolve 1 teaspoon (tsp.) of sugar in ½ cup of warm water (110°F–115°F).
+When the sugar is fully dissolved, add ½ teaspoon of yeast, mix and pour into the appropriate bottle.
 Be sure to note the actual temperature of the water in your lab notebook.

 - You will be making one solution at a time (unless you decide to set up more than one gas collection apparatus).
 It is important to use the same water temperature each time you make a solution, since yeast activity is temperature-dependent.